Digital signage is an effective way in which thousands of businesses convey certain messages to their consumers.

 Nevertheless, it is much easier to control particulate and moisture in indoor environments.

-To standardized protection from these environmental harms, the IP (ingress protection) rating system was developed.
+To standardize protection from these environmental harms, the Ingress Protection (IP) rating system was made.

 An IP rating is an international standard guideline used to determine the level of efficacy for protecting light exposures against external objects, as well as the effects of moisture.

-When labelling, there are two numbers that follow the IP denotation (e.g. IP65).
+When labeling, there are 2 numbers that follow the IP denotation (ex.
+IP65).

 Each number represents a distinct type of protection measure put in place to shield the signage.